sagemath/trac_to_gh/Issue 1909.md

 # Issue 1909: Create a "partition" function like Mathematica has

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1909

 Original creator: jason